Aliases for MAP3K11 Gene

 The protein encoded by this gene is a member of the serine/threonine kinase family.
 This kinase contains a SH3 domain and a leucine zipper-basic motif.
 This kinase preferentially activates MAPK8/JNK kinase, and functions as a positive regulator of JNK signaling pathway.
 This kinase can directly phosphorylate, and activates IkappaB kinase alpha and beta, and is found to be involved in the transcription activity of NF-kappaB mediated by Rho family GTPases and CDC42. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAP3K11 Gene

 MAP3K11 (Mitogen-Activated Protein Kinase Kinase Kinase 11) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Immune System.
-GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
-An important paralog of this gene is KSR1.
+Diseases associated with MAP3K11 include Zika Fever.
+Among its related pathways are Signal transduction_JNK pathway and Development FGFR signaling pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
+An important paralog of this gene is MAP3K10.

 Activates the JUN N-terminal pathway.
 Required for serum-stimulated cell proliferation and for mitogen and cytokine activation of MAPK14 (p38), MAPK3 (ERK) and MAPK8 (JNK1) through phosphorylation and activation of MAP2K4/MKK4 and MAP2K7/MKK7.
 Plays a role in mitogen-stimulated phosphorylation and activation of BRAF, but does not phosphorylate BRAF directly.
 Influences microtubule organization during the cell cycle.